 Also known as

 To make banana cubes, peel the banana and place on a chopping board.
-Using a knife, cut at the centre of the banana lengthwise to get two equal halves.
-Join the halves and breadth wise cut at ½ inch/ 1 inch or at regular intervals to make banana cubes.
+Using a knife, cut lengthwise along the centre of the banana to get two equal halves.
+Join the halves with your non-working hand, and cut breadth wise at ½ inch/ 1 inch regular intervals to make banana cubes.
 Cubes are used mainly in fruit salads.

 To make chopped banana, peel the banana and place on a chopping board.
-Using a knife, cut at the centre of the banana lengthwise to get two equal halves.
-Cut equal strips from both the halves and then join all the strips together.
-Breadth wise chop at regular intervals to make chopped bananas.
+Using a knife, cut lengthwise along the centre of the banana to get two equal halves.
+Cut both halves vertically into equal strips, and then place all the strips together.
+Chop breadth-wise at regular intervals, to make chopped bananas.

-Chop the banana into rough slices and place in a food processor along with cream/ sugar (optional) and blend till well mashed.
-Mashed banana is used in banana brad, cake recipes etc.
+Chop the banana into rough slices and place in a food processor along with cream or sugar (optional).
+Blend till well mashed.
+Mashed banana is used in banana bread, cake recipes, etc.

 How to select

 • Buy fairly firm bananas with smooth skin.

 • Prefer bananas with the stem intact, as ones that are open at the eyes tend to attract flies and mosquitoes!
 In case you end up with an open one, remember to cut off the edge before consuming the fruit.

 • Different varieties of bananas have different flavours, aromas and medicinal properties too.
 Be aware of these, and choose as per the requirement.

 • There are three ways to see if a banana is ripe: it gives in slightly when you press, it gives off a fruity rather than sappy smell, and it can be plucked off the stem easily.